Testing For Mold (Myco-Toxins)

 How do you decide between blood and urine based testing ?
 If you are convinced that the person has all the symptoms of mold, and has known exposure, then the real question is - which mycotoxins do you have so you can design a detox protocol around them.
 I go for urine in this case, and always choose Vibrant given the value.
 If I am unsure if the person has had mold exposure, and symptomology is unclear, i go for the blood based antibody test.

-The last issue is whether to 'provoke'.
+The issue of whether to 'provoke'.
 Hmmm.
 In general i think this can be done, in a non-aggressive, non invasive way.
 No 500mg/day of glutathione and daily saunas for a week - that is pure non sense and will make the person more un well.
-Open some common phase 2 (see other blog article on phase 2 pathways), along with phase 2.5, and support methylation just a bit for 5-10 days and that should be enough.
+Open some common phase 2 pathways (see other blog article on phase 2 pathways), along with phase 2.5, and support methylation just a bit for 5-10 days and that should be enough.

 By RimmaKhaz - Own work, CC BY 4.0, https://commons.wikimedia.org/w/index.php?curid=79132975